 And it’s not just performances you’d like to record.
 Being able to listen back to rehearsals is a great way to help work out those more complex parts or to make sure it’s as good as it sounded when you were playing it.
 Let’s explore some options so that you can easily record quality audio without spending a ton of money on pro audio recording gear.

 We will begin with smartphones – the modern technological equivalent of the Swiss Army knife.
 Though remarkable, if you want to capture decent audio, especially a performance or anything capable of higher sound pressure levels, it’s going to fall short.
 The reason is that the on-board microphones on both smartphones and tablets were designed to capture diction and not a large or loud group.
-Some manufacturers, realizing this shortcoming, have created microphones that can be plugged into these devices such as the Zoom iQ5 stereo microphone which plugs directly into your device’s Lightning connector.
+Some manufacturers, realizing this shortcoming, have created microphones that can be plugged into these devices such as the iQ7 Mid-Side Stereo Microphone, which plugs directly into your IOS device’s Lightning connector.
 When used in conjunction with an audio recording app, you can capture something much more pleasing than what the device’s built-in mic is capable of.

 Microphone options include, but aren’t limited to, handheld, lavalier, and stereo mics.
 Handhelds are ideal for capturing a single source such as a voice or single instrument.
 Lavaliers are great for being inconspicuous but are also better suited for capturing a single sound source and are often used in interviews.
 A stereo mic has two elements positioned at an angle which can provide a wider soundstage.
 Some of these will have gain adjustments so that you can set the microphone’s sensitivity.
 This would probably be the best option for recording most groups.
 Aside from the recording device itself, the microphone should be your biggest investment.